midl-dev/midl-website.github.io/_cryptocurrencies/polkadot.md

 tags: [Supported Cryptocurrencies]
 ---

-# Be a Polkadot validator with Midl.dev !
+# Be a Polkadot validator with Midl.dev

 ## Coming soon

 At the moment, we are validating on the Kusama canary network and getting ready for network launch.
-Stay tuned !
+Stay tuned!